LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-ubuntu.md

 > Select your Ubuntu version on the combo box at the top of the page

 > [!TIP]
 > Ignore the footnote on the instructions about installing just the .NET Core runtime.
-You need the full "runtime bundle" (in other words, make sure you get the package `aspnetcore-runtime-2.2`, not ~~dotnet-runtime-2.2~~)
+You need the full "runtime bundle".
+In other words, make sure you get the package `aspnetcore-runtime-2.2`, not ~~dotnet-runtime-2.2~~

 ## Install Amplia